jonathanbcsouza/responsive-web-design-exercises/README.md

 - **User Story #14**: Inside the form element, I can select several fields from a series of checkboxes, each of which must have a value attribute.
 - **User Story #15**: Inside the form element, I am presented with a textarea at the end for additional comments.
 - **User Story #16**: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.
-You can build your project by forking <a href="https://codepen.io/jonathanbcsouza/pen/wbVgKX" target="_blank"> this CodePen pen</a>.
-Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js
-Once you're done, submit the URL to your working project with all its tests passing.
-Remember to use the Read-Search-Ask method if you get stuck.

 ---
 #### **Challenge 3** - Build A Product Landing Page